madetech/handbook/README.md

 This handbook should be the starting point for any new team members.
 It provides an overview of the business and a point of reference for topics such as expense policy, referral bonuses and remote working policies.

+## Our mission

+Made Tech's mission is to improve software delivery in every organisation.
+We build software delivery capabilities, deliver digital & technology, and run live services for ambitious organisations.
+Our delivery-focused approach enables customers to unleash innovation and reduce time-to-market, so they spend less time battling 'business as usual', and more time delivering real business value.

 ## Our values

 * **People:** We value and respect the people we work with, both within the company and without, and want them to feel able to express their opinions safely and without fear.